anders-biostat/MethSCAn/docs/commands.md

   quantified in every cell.

-  DATA_DIR is the directory containing the methylation matrices produced by running 'scbs prepare', as well as the smoothed methylation values produced by running 'scbs smooth'.
+  DATA_DIR is the directory containing the methylation matrices produced by running 'methscan prepare', as well as the smoothed methylation values produced by running 'methscan smooth'.

   OUTPUT_DIR is the output directory.
-  It will contain four cell × region matrices ("count tables"): methylated_sites.csv.gz - the number of sites that were methylated total_sites.csv.gz - the total number of observed sites (sites with read coverage) methylation_fractions.csv.gz - the average methylation, calculated as:
+  It will contain four cell × region matrices ("count tables"):
+  'methylated_sites.csv.gz': the number of sites that were methylated 'total_sites.csv.gz': the total number of observed sites (sites with read coverage) 'methylation_fractions.csv.gz': the average methylation, calculated as:
       # of methylated sites / # of total observed sites
-  mean_shrunken_residuals.csv.gz - the mean shrunken residuals, a more accurate
+  'mean_shrunken_residuals.csv.gz': the mean shrunken residuals, a more accurate
       measure of methylation in a genomic region.

 Options:
+  --sparse           [experimental] Write the output as a sparse matrix,
+                     instead of the four .csv.gz files described above.
+This is faster and more space-efficient for large data sets.
+                     The output 'matrix.mtx.gz' contains four columns:
+                     row_index, col_index, shrunken residuals, methylation
-  --threads INTEGER  How many CPU threads to use in parallel.  [default: all
+                     fractions, coverage.
+Both indices are 1-indexed.
+Missing values denote NA, not zero(!)  [default: off] --threads INTEGER  How many CPU threads to use in parallel.  [default: all available]
-                     available]
   --help             Show this message and exit.
 ```
 # profile
 ```
-Usage: scbs profile [OPTIONS] REGIONS DATA_DIR OUTPUT
+Usage: methscan profile [OPTIONS] REGIONS DATA_DIR OUTPUT

   From single cell methylation or NOMe-seq data, calculates the average methylation profile of a set of genomic regions.
 Useful for plotting and